-Under the amended agreement, if we experience a change of control and Mr. del Campo's employment is terminated without cause (as defined in Mr. del Campo's amended and restated severance agreement, as amended) or for good reason (as defined in Mr. del Campo's amended and restated severance agreement, as amended) or for good reason (as defined in Mr. del Campo's amended and restated severance agreement, as amended) within the period commencing 90 days before such change of control and ending one year after the change of control, Mr. del Campo will be entitled to receive: (i) a cash payment equal to any unpaid base salary through the date of termination occurs, (iii) a cash payment equal to a pro rated portion of the target bonus which would be payable for the fiscal year during which such termination occurs, (iv) reimbursement for any medical and dental coverage available to Mr. del Campo and any family member for a period of up to 18 months commencing on the date of termination, (v) all options to acquire shares of Company Common Stock shall fully vest prior to the effective date of the change in control, and any options not exercised prior to the effective date of the change in control stock and/or restricted stock units will fully vest.
+Under the amended agreement, if we experience a change of control and Mr. del Campo's employment is terminated without cause (as defined in Mr. del Campo's amended and restated severance agreement, as amended) or for good reason (as defined in Mr. del Campo's amended and restated severance agreement, as amended) within the period commencing 90 days before such change of control and ending one year after the change of control, Mr. del Campo will be entitled to receive: (i) a cash payment equal to any unpaid base salary through the date of termination, (ii) a cash payment equal to a pro rated portion of the target bonus which would be payable for the fiscal year during which such termination occurs, (iii) a cash payment equal to two times the sum of his annual base salary and the target bonus which would be payable for the fiscal year in which such termination occurs, (iv) reimbursement for any medical and dental coverage available to Mr. del Campo and any family member for a period of up to 18 months commencing on the date of termination, (v) all options to acquire shares of Company Common Stock shall fully vest prior to the effective date of the change in control, and any options not exercised prior to the effective date of the change in control shall terminate as of the effective date, and (vi) all shares of restricted stock and/or restricted stock units will fully vest.